 Vascular and neurological examination of the limb should be undertaken.
 If there is concern regarding a vascular injury, pressure measurements can be taken: an ankle brachial pressure index (ABPI, lower limb only) or an arterial pressure index (API, upper or lower limbs).
-An API is defined as the Doppler systolic arterial pressure distal to the site of injury divided by the Doppler systolic arterial pressure distal to the uninjured extremity.
+An API is defined as the Doppler systolic arterial pressure distal to the site of injury divided by the Doppler systolic arterial pressure measured at the same point in the uninjured extremity.
 An ABPI or API >0.9 indicates a very low risk of a significant arterial injury.